TeemIp/teemip-dhcp-mgmt/README.md

 ## Description

-The TeemIp DHCP Management extension precisely allows network administrators to define and register the DHCP options that are used within their DHCP infrastructure.
+The TeemIp DHCP Management extension allows network administrators to define and register the DHCP options that are used within their DHCP infrastructure.

 ## Documentation